-Vector Control Advisory Group (VCAG) on new paradigms
+Vector Control Advisory Group (VCAG)

-The Vector Control Advisory Group (VCAG) on new tools serves as an advisory body to WHO on new forms of vector control for malaria and other vector-borne diseases.
+VCAG guides innovators in data and documentation requirements, and advises WHO on the public health value of new tools, technologies and approaches.
 This advisory group was jointly established by the Global Malaria Programme and the Department of Control of Neglected Tropical Diseases.

 The VCAG has the following functions: